Nuclear Physics at BRIF: The ISOL-type facility BRIF

-After all systems were installed and operated normally, beam commissioning began subsequently.
-Firstly, the ion source was tuned to provide a 5~mA, 35~keV hydrogen beam.
+After all systems were installed and operated normally, beam commissioning subsequently began.
+First, the ion source was tuned to provide a 5~mA, 35~keV hydrogen beam.
 On December 18, 2013, a 320~$\mu$A DC beam was measured on an internal target, with over 60$\%$ transmission efficiency.
 By June 16, 2014, the internal target was moved to the 1 MeV region, yielding a 109~$\mu$A beam current and over 10$\%$ injection efficiency.
 The first 100~MeV beam was observed on July 4, 2014, marking a project milestone.
 The beam current stabilized above 25~$\mu$A for over 8~hours, meeting acceptance criteria for the project's first phase~\cite{zhangtianjue2016nimb}.

-In 2018, the 100~MeV extracted beam was first commissioned to 200~$\mu$A, and after using a 1~MeV internal target to block the beam, the beam intensity in the central region was increased to over 500~$\mu$A. The internal target was then removed, resulting in an extracted beam of over 500~$\mu$A at the extraction beam line.
+In 2018, the 100~MeV extracted beam was first commissioned to 200~$\mu$A, and after using an internal target at~1 MeV to block the beam, the beam intensity in the central region was increased to over 500~$\mu$A. The internal target was then removed, resulting in an extracted beam of over 500~$\mu$A at the extraction beam line.
 During this process, only the RF cavity phase needed to be adjusted to limit the reflected power, ensuring the stability and acceleration efficiency of the RF system.
-Due to vacuum leaks caused by thermal radiation of the beam dump, the $\approx$52~kW~CW proton beam could be repeatedly extracted from the cyclotron, each time lasting about 5$\sim$10~minutes, as shown in Fig.~\ref{fig:2.2.18}.
+As shown in Fig.~\ref{fig:2.2.18}, an average power of $\approx$52~kW~CW proton beam is achieved, and the bunching efficiency is up to 160$\%$.
+The time for such high power beam extracting was limited by 5$\sim$10~minutes.
 The overall efficiency, including acceleration from 1~MeV to 100~MeV, stripping extraction, and transmission of the beam line, is approximately 99.07$\%$~\cite{zhangtianjue2020nimb2}.